-- - Provide a concise description of how the project contributes to the sustainable development of the Lao People's Democratic Republic.
+Provide a concise description of how the project contributes to the sustainable development of the Kingdom of Cambodia.

-B. Plans for implementing and monitoring the safeguard activities conventions and agreements concluded by the Lao People's Democratic Republic, and their objectives
+B. Plans for implementing and monitoring the safeguard activities programmes and other instruments at national, regional and local levels and relevant international conventions and agreements concluded by the Kingdom of Cambodia conventions and agreements concluded by the Kingdom of Cambodia, and their objectives

-Criterion (a) Complement or be consistent with the objectives of relevant laws, policies, programmes and other instruments at national, regional and local levels and relevant international conventions and agreements concluded by the Lao People's Democratic Republic
+Criterion (a) Complement or be consistent with the objectives of relevant laws, policies,